andreaswatch/foxess_smart/README.md

 # FoxESS H12 Smart Integration for Home Assistant
 ## Disclaimer

+# Note
-**Please note:** This project was completely created by AI based on a provided register mapping file.
+This project was completely created by AI based on a provided register mapping file.
 It is merely a personal project that I had created for my own use.

 The original Modbus register mapping source can be found here: [FoxESS ESPHome Modbus Direct Register Reading](https://marklabs.pl/en/foxess-esphome-modbus-direct-register-reading/)